 That first year, Thanksgiving, 2013, there were only four of us.
 But we cobbled together as many roasters, serving equipment, and warming containers as we could, and we served hot turkey and gravy, homemade cornbread dressing, fresh mashed potatoes, green beans with bacon, homemade yeast dinner rolls, fresh baked Apple crisp, and about two dozen fresh baked pumpkin pies.
 We provided “To Go” containers, so that the families could take the food home to enjoy it in their homes.
 That first year, we served almost 200 meals.

-Our ministry and our volunteer base has continued to grow.
-We established the nonprofit known as Pilgrim’s Pantry to provide a structure.
 The formal name of the nonprofit corporation is Matt 2535 Holdings, Inc. “Pilgrim” is in deference to the first pilgrims at Thanksgiving, and the true meaning of the celebration of Thanksgiving.
 “Matt 2535” is in recognition of the scripture found at Matthew 25:35 and following.

 The number of meals that we have served has also continued to grow.
 We would like to grow as well.
 We would be honored by any tax deductible contribution that you could make to Pilgrim’s Pantry.
 Wouldn’t you like to be part of this group that serves a hot meal to those in need, on a day that is a tradition for all of us?
 Thank you so much for considering us.

 ‘ For I was hungry and you gave me to eat, I was thirsty and you gave me to drink, I was a stranger and you invited me in… whatever you did for the least of these, you did for me.’
 Matthew 25:35